- COVID-19 is an infectious disease caused by the novel coronavirus SARS-CoV-2.

 - Maintain good hand hygiene

 - Wear a surgical mask

 - Disinfect frequently touched objects and surfaces

 - Inspect drainage pipes regularly and make sure the drain outlets contain water by adding half a litre of water into each drainage trap (U-trap) about once a week

 - Isolation of infected persons at home or in hospitals

 - Quarantine of potentially infected persons (e.g. those who have been in prolonged close contact with known cases) either at home or in special quarantine facilities

 - Maintain (at least 3 feet) distance from other persons, especially those who are showing respiratory illness symptoms

 - Workplaces can consider measures such as working from home or working in staggered shifts

-- Researchers are trying to gain better understanding on the transmission dynamics and severity of COVID-19 from documentations of outbreaks and chains of transmission.
+- Researchers are trying to better understand the transmission dynamics and severity of COVID-19 from the documentation of outbreaks and chains of transmission.